Year

 DQN method struggled to converge efficiently—especially for larger

-.Training became unstable or ineffective as episode lengths and action/state space complexity increased.
+N,K.Training became unstable or ineffective as episode lengths and action/state space complexity increased.

 Conclusion: While the deterministic method outperforms prior research, the RL approach requires major tuning and enhancements to match or surpass traditional algorithms.